Transparent Data Encryption enables you to encrypt sensitive data, such as credit card numbers or Social Security numbers.

 Transparent Data Encryption (TDE) column encryption protects confidential data, such as credit card and Social Security numbers, that is stored in table columns.

 TDE column encryption uses the two-tiered key-based architecture to transparently encrypt and decrypt sensitive table columns.
-The TDE master encryption key is stored in an external security module, which can be an Oracle software keystore or hardware keystore.
+The TDE master encryption key is stored in an external keystore, which can be an Oracle wallet, Oracle Key Vault, or the Oracle Cloud Infrastructure (OCI) key management service (KMS).
 This TDE master encryption key encrypts and decrypts the TDE table key, which in turn encrypts and decrypts data in the table column.

-Figure 2-1 an overview of the TDE column encryption process.
+Figure 2-1 shows an overview of the TDE column encryption process.

 Figure 2-1 TDE Column Encryption Overview